Blue Wind: 1981: three-year-old season

 Blue Wind was rested for two months before returning in the Joe McGrath Memorial Stakes over ten furlongs at Leopardstown Racecourse in which she was matched against colts and older horses.
 She was made the 2/1 favourite but never looked likely to win and finished fourth of the twelve runners behind Kings Lake.
 On her final European start Blue Wind ran in the Prix de l'Arc de Triomphe at Longchamp Racecourse on 4 October.
-She started at odds of 13/2, being coupled in the betting with the other Firestone runner April Run, but was never in contention and finished fifteenth of the twenty-four runners behind Gold River.
+She started at odds of 13/2, being coupled in the betting with the other Firestone runner April Run, but was nevercontention and finished fifteenth of the twenty-four runners behind Gold River.
 Timeform's view was that the filly never fully recovered from her hard races in spring and summer.

 1982: four-year-old season

 In 1982, Blue Wind's owners brought her to race in the United States, where she was trained by Stanley M. Hough.
 She did not reproduce her European form, failing to win in seven races.
 Her best placings came when she finished third in Allowance races at Belmont Park (twice) and Saratoga.